School Groups and Field Trips

 Lost and found is located at the front desk of Plimoth Plantation and Mayflower II.
 You may contact them at 508-746-1622 ext.
 8609.

 Should an emergency arise, notify the nearest staff member, even if they are in costume.

 Plimoth Plantation rarely closes because of weather.
 We suggest that you dress comfortably for the weather conditions.
 If your school is cancelled, please send us a message at email@example.com and we will work with you to reschedule your trip.We do not schedule rain dates.

 For tips and techniques on preparing your students, please see our Field Trip Materials.

 And finally, have fun and learn something old with us today!
 Motivate students and children to think like historians by seeking many sources of information.
 Read signs, observe surroundings, and examine objects.
 Encourage your young explorers to interview Native staff and costumed role players depicting the original settlers of Plimoth Colony.

 Looking for ways to help prepare your students?
 Make sure to check out Field Trip Materials.
 You can also go to the Just for Kids section for historical background information for students.

 Well-prepared chaperones are so important for a field trip.
 Visit our Chaperone Guide page for information on preparing chaperones and for a printable chaperone guide.

-Can’t make it to the Museum?
+Want to prepare for your field trip to Plimoth Plantation, or can't make it to the Museusem?
 We’ll bring the Museum to you!
 Our Pilgrims and Native museum teachers will go from class to class, delivering informative and fun hour-long classroom programs.